 - Reach the venue by 2:45 PM to get a good seat.
 Sit in the middle tiers where you get a clear view of the activities both on our side as well as Pakistan side.

 - Nothing except camera, mobile and wallet is allowed to the site.
 Prohibited items include ladies handbag, power banks and camera bags.
 So avoid carrying any baggage with you.

-- Unlike what is mentioned in few posts available online, its not mandatory for ladies and gents to sit in separate enclosures.
+- Unlike what is mentioned in a few posts available online, it is not mandatory for ladies and gents to sit in separate enclosures.

 - There are network jammers, so you cannot use cell phones to call.
 Remain close to your group to avoid unnecessary inconvenience.